Awake (2007 film): Plot

-During surgery, Clay experiences anesthesia awareness, a rare condition where he remains conscious but paralyzed.
-While enduring the surgical pain, he has an out-of-body experience that reveals a conspiracy against him.
-Clay discovers that Dr. Harper and Sam are colluding to murder him by sabotaging the transplant with a poisoned donor heart.
+Clay overhears Jack and his surgical team colluding to murder him, first by moving him down the donation list, then by sabotaging the transplant with a poisoned donor heart.
+As a result, he has an out-of-body experience and can watch detached as the conspiracy plan against him is discussed in the OR.
 Their plan involves injecting the heart with Adriamycin, a chemotherapy drug that would cause the transplant to fail, allowing them to collect a large life insurance payout to cover Harper’s malpractice debts.
+As Clay observes, then replays memories, he realises that Sam is very involved.